-Each of these colourful outdoor displays is brought to life by a cast of thousands, with each character meticoulsly posed to tell part a story or give visitors advice on how to lead a virtuous life.
+Each of these colourful outdoor displays is brought to life by a cast of thousands, with each character meticulously posed to tell part a story or give visitors advice on how to lead a virtuous life.

-To Western eyes, Haw Par Villa is also a delight as it’s, well… so damned weird.
+To Western eyes, Haw Par Villa is also a delight as it’s, well… So.
+Damned.
+Weird.

 Animals on parade

 Anthropomorphic animals also play a major role in Haw Par Villa.